TeddiKao/studying-app/README.md

 - **Notes feed** *(coming soon)*: Publish your notes to share them with others

 ## Contributing
-- Suggest new features, bug fixes or improvements by creating an issue [here](https://github.com/TeddiKao/StudySquared/issues/new)
+- Suggest new features, bug fixes or improvements by [creating an issue](https://github.com/TeddiKao/StudySquared/issues/new)
 - Implement new features or bug fixes by checking the [open issues](https://github.com/TeddiKao/StudySquared/issues) and [creating a pull request](https://github.com/TeddiKao/StudySquared/compare)
 - For a detailed guide on how to contribute, please refer to [this guide](CONTRIBUTING.md)